Knowledge Hub

 Forward funding agreement/development funding agreement

-In this type of agreement, the purchaser provides the finance to cover all of the costs of the development as it progresses.
-Often there will be an agreement for lease/pre let with a tenant, but they can also be speculative where the development is not pre-let.
+In this type of agreement, a purchaser finances construction costs as the project progresses.
+T. Often there will be an agreement for lease/pre let with a tenant, but they can also be speculative where the development is not pre-let.

 • immediately transfer its interest in the property to the purchaser;